Python - Cheat Sheet

 </style>

-These are the tags for inline
+tags for inline code.

 <code>Your Code Here</code>